-Are you using hashtags to maximise exposure for your brand or client's Twitter account?
+Are you using X (Twitter) hashtags to maximise exposure for your brand or client's X (Twitter) account?

-If you're not utilising hashtags, your content will drown in the vast sea of tweets.
+If you're not usingTwitter hashtags, your content will drown in the vast sea of tweets.
 On the flip side, if you go hashtag crazy, your message will lose its punch.

-In this comprehensive guide, you'll discover how to find and utilise Twitter hashtags that are relevant to your client's target audience:
+In this comprehensive guide, you'll discover how to find and use X (Twitter) hashtags that are relevant to your client's target audience:

-Hashtags originated on Twitter in 2007, but nowadays, they're used on other social media platforms, such as:
+Hashtags originated on X (Twitter) in 2007, but nowadays, they're used on every other social media platform

-Hashtags are a handy way of grouping and categorising tweets, and they help people follow topics in which they're interested.
-Anyone searching for a specific topic can find relevant tweets immediately rather than having to scroll through their Twitter feed.
+Hashtags are a handy way to group and categorise tweets, and they help people follow topics they're interested in.
+Anyone searching for a specific topic can find relevant tweets immediately, without having to scroll through their X (Twitter) feed.

 This means that you should use hashtags to help people discover and engage with your content.